Top 10 Locations in Russia

 See more information on our tour to Lake Baikal

 8. Yekaterinburg – traditional churches and Soviet avant-garde

-The city combines two in one – ideal for those who want to see traditional Orthodox churches alongside the architectural style of the builders of the “new world” who tried to destroy these very churches.
-Yekaterinburg has the biggest collection of monuments of Soviet constructivism, standing side by side with traditional museums (the Museums of Local Lore and Art History).
-There is also a Keyboard Museum, too.
+The city combines two delights in one – ideal for those who want to see traditional Orthodox churches whilst exploring the architectural style of the builders of the “new world” who tried to destroy these very churches.

 9. Sochi – from all-Union health resort to the Olympic capital